Vixeliz/bevy_vinox_pixel/README.md

 A crate for pixel art games in bevy.

 :warning: **IF YOU WANT TO USE THE TEXTURED CAMERA**: Be warned this feature is considering being dropped in favor of expanding the scaled camera to support usecases of the texture version!
+:warning: **MAKE SURE TO BE CAREFUL WHEN USING LIMITED SPRITES SPRITES WILL RANDOMLY FLASH IF RANDOM MODE IS TURNED ON**: I'm not responsible for anything that may happen if you ignore this warning so be warned!

 ## Goals
 The goal of this crate is to provide tools commonly needed in pixel art games in an easy to use crate.